-One major question we get asked a LOT is whether someone should be doing HIIT (High Intensity Interval Training) or LISS (Low Intensity, Steady-State.)
+One major question we get asked a LOT is whether someone should be doing HIIT (High Intensity Interval Training) or LISS (Low Intensity, Steady-State) for fat loss.
 This debate has raged on for decades, and nobody can seem to agree what’s better.

 We’re here to break it down for you.

 Table of Contents

 Low Intensity Steady State (LISS) cardio is exercise performed for a long duration of time at an aerobic pace, allowing you to breathe a little easier.
 Whether it’s 60 minutes on the treadmill or a long bike ride, any exercise that you commit a long duration of time to will fall into this category.

 High Intensity Interval Training (HIIT), on the other hand, is performed at set intervals of high intensity, anywhere from 10-60 seconds, divided up by low-intensity recovery periods.

 Which is Better For Fat Loss?

 Both have been touted as the way to “burn fat” over the years.
 However, there are a couple of myths that we need to bust before we continue this conversation:

 - The “Fat-Burning Zone.”
 We’re sure that you’ve probably seen this around the cardio equipment at your gym, and it probably informs you to stay in a specific sector of heart rate for the most optimal fat-burn rate…

 The fat-burning zone doesn’t exist.
 Although working at this heart rate zone will metabolize fat, it’s not metabolizing fat exclusively.
 You do tend to burn more calories from fat during LISS exercises.
 But you can metabolize fat throughout the day doing HIIT, which leads us to the next myth: